Taxi Transport Subsidy Scheme

 NSW taxi drivers have been assisting people with disabilities to travel using the Taxi Transport Subsidy Scheme (TTSS) since 1981.

-The scheme provides subsidised fares to eligible residents who are unable to use public transport because of a qualifying severe and permanent disability.
+The scheme provides subsidised fares to eligible participants who are unable to use public transport because of a qualifying severe and permanent disability.

 Why a smartcard?